NandaKumar-cyber/datafetching/README.md

-This application is build using Reactjs using Following command to  run the program
+This application is build using Reactjs
+Use Following command to  run the program

 => Clone this repository using https://github.com/NandaKumar-cyber/datafetching